Who Was MD Anderson?

 First patient: 1944 (more than 900,000 patients treated overall)

-Ranking: No. 1 in cancer care, America’s Best Hospitals, U.S. News and World Report (top-ranked 10 of past 12 years)
+Ranking: No. 2 in cancer care, America’s Best Hospitals, U.S. News and World Report (ranked in the top two for the past 25 years)

 Average number of operating beds: 656